publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 109–171, title VI, § 6034(e)][/us/pl/109/171/s6034/e], Feb.
 8, 2006, [120 Stat.
 78][/us/stat/120/78], provided that:

 > “Except as otherwise provided in this chapter \[chapter 3 (§§ 6031–6036) of subtitle A of title VI of [Pub.
-L. 109–171][/us/pl/109/171], enacting sections 1396h and 1396u–6 of this title, amending this section and sections 1395i, 1395ddd, 1396b, and 1396v of this title, and enacting provisions set out as notes under this section and sections 1396b and 1396h of this title\], in the case of a State plan under title XIX of the Social Security Act \[this subchapter\] which the Secretary determines requires State legislation in order for the plan to meet the additional requirements imposed by the amendments made by a provision of this chapter, the State plan shall not be regarded as failing to comply with the requirements of such Act \[this chapter\] solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of enactment of this Act \[Feb.
+L. 109–171][/us/pl/109/171], enacting sections 1396h and 1396u–6 of this title, amending this section and sections 1395i, 1395ddd, 1396b, and 1396v of this title, and enacting provisions set out as notes under this section and sections 1396b and 1396h of this title\], in the case of a State plan under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] which the Secretary determines requires State legislation in order for the plan to meet the additional requirements imposed by the amendments made by a provision of this chapter, the State plan shall not be regarded as failing to comply with the requirements of such Act \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq.\] solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of enactment of this Act \[Feb.
 8, 2006\].
 For purposes of the previous sentence, in the case of a State that has a 2-year legislative session, each year of the session shall be considered to be a separate regular session of the State legislature.”

 [Pub.
 L. 109–171, title VI, § 6035(c)][/us/pl/109/171/s6035/c], Feb.
 8, 2006, [120 Stat.
 80][/us/stat/120/80], as amended by [Pub.
 L. 109–432, div.
 B, title IV, § 405(c)(2)(A)(iii)][/us/pl/109/432/s405/c/2/A/iii], Dec.
 20, 2006, [120 Stat.
 3000][/us/stat/120/3000], provided that: